Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
-			<td>Report this value if coordinates are obtained from a GPS device, including a phone or non-professional grade GPS.
-The coordinate uncertainty for these devices is likely around 10 meters.
+			<td>If coordinates are obtained from a GPS device, including a phone or non-professional grade GPS, the coordinate uncertainty for these devices is likely around 10 meters.
 Leave the value empty if the uncertainty is unknown, cannot be estimated, or is not applicable (because there are no coordinates).
 Zero is not a valid value for this term.
 This value, in most cases for current and future specimen collection, should not be greater than 10.
 Exceptions include if the occurrence location is masked for security reasons or if the most accurate coordinates available are less precise, as is the case for many historically-collected specimens.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
 			<td><ul class="list-group list-group-flush">
 			<li class="list-group-item">10 </li>
-				<ul><li class="list-group-item">When precise GPS-derived coordinates with four decimal places are provided (see dwc:decimalLatitude and dwc:decimalLongitude)</li>
+				<ul><li class="list-group-item">When precise GPS-derived coordinates with four decimal places are provided (see <b>dwc:decimalLatitude</b> and <b>dwc:decimalLongitude</b>)</li>
 				</ul>
 			<li class="list-group-item">0.1</li>
 				<ul><li class="list-group-item">When coordinates are derived from geographic computer software (i.e., Google Maps or GIS programs) with six decimal places.</li>
 				</ul>
 			<li class="list-group-item">100, 1000</li>
 				<ul><li class="list-group-item">When occurrence location is masked by 100 meters, if providing GPS-derived coordinates with three decimal places, or 1 km, if providing GPS-derived coordinates with two decimal places.
-Report any location masking, if applicable, in dwc:informationWithheld.</li>
+Report any location masking, if applicable, in <b>dwc:informationWithheld</b>.</li>
 				</ul>
 				</ul></td>
 		</tr>